 The actors go for it as well, as Robert Downey Jr delivers a heartfelt array of moments that involve his facial expressions and tone of wording that showcase his brilliance as an actor is not limited to quips.
 Chris Evans is exceptional as the Captain, once again.
 He may not be the most conflicting of characters, but “Captain America: Civil War” and Evans give the character far more intrigue than I thought possible.
 The rest of the cast is prominently noticed and delivers some of their best work.
 I would name all of them, but I jokingly named this film “Avengers 2 and ½” for a reason, and let’s just agree that there’s a lot of characters in this movie.
 Luckily, they're in safe hands as the Russo’s and Christopher Markus and Stephen McFeely balance them seamlessly.
 Knowing when to reign them in and went to let them run free.
-Only good filmmakers can achieve that feat, a feat I hope is replicated in “Avengers: Infinity War.”
-(Talk about a long list of characters)
+Only good filmmakers can achieve that feat, a feat I hope is replicated with future ensembles pieces.

 That’s not to say there are no jokes to be found in “Captain America: Civil War,” there’s more than enough to go around.
 From Ant-Man (Paul Rudd) becoming a freaked out fanboy when he joins the team to the introduction of the quirky web-slinger from Queens, Spider-man (Tom Holland).
 There’s plenty of levity to keep you engaged in the film, and watching it at home on Blu-ray this evening was no different.
 I found myself leaning out of my seat, quoting every line of dialogue, getting breezes of goosebumps, and building a lump in my throat near the finale.